USA Motorcycles Brands

 Motus Logo

-A project called Motus Motorcycles was launched under the Innovation Depot programs to build motorcycles.
-Founders Lee Connom and Confederate Motorcycles designer Brian Case unveiled their first sports touring bike in March 2012.
-In 2013, the MST-R was named Best Dreambike in Motorcyclist’s 2012 Motorcycle of the Year issue.
-But after five years, the sponsors who financed the production considered it low-profit and stopped financing.
-The brand ceased to exist in 2018.
+Innovation Depot programs launched Motus Motorcycles to build motorcycles.
+Founders Lee Connom and Confederate Motorcycles designer Brian Case unveiled their first sport touring motorcycle in March 2012.
+In 2013, the MST-R was named the best dream motorcycle in Motorcyclist magazine’s 2012 Motorcycle of the Year issue.
+However, after five years, the sponsors funding the production deemed it unprofitable and stopped funding it.
+In 2018, the brand ceased to exist.

-The Motus Motorcycles emblem was a modern design variation that included a badge that echoed the sports bike’s front fairing contours.
-The left and right fenders and the name text to the right of the badge – Motus have a light gray color symbolically related to the metallic color on the original bikes.
-The color accent was placed on the centerpiece of the fairing with red.
-The right slant of the lowercase font of the title provided a visual sense of speed.
+The Motus Motorcycles emblem was a modern version of the design, including a badge that echoed the contours of the sportbike’s front fairing.
+The left and right fenders, as well as the name text to the right of the badge – Motus have a light gray color, symbolically related to the metallic color on the original motorcycles.
+The color accent was made in red on the central part of the fairing.
+The right slant of the lowercase font of the name created a visual sense of speed.

 Lightning